• Home

 Dr. Natalie Kirilichin

-Dr. Kirilichin is a board-certified attending emergency medicine physician and assistant professor with the George Washington University Department of Emergency Medicine.
-Her other education leadership roles include directing the GW MFA Postgraduate Health Policy Fellowship and the Health Policy Scholarly Concentration Program at the School of Medicine.
-Dr. Kirilichin is also a clinical public health mentor.
+Natalie Kirilichin, MD, MPH, is a board-certified attending emergency medicine physician and assistant professor with the George Washington University Department of Emergency Medicine.
+As faculty, she works at GWU and The Walter Reed National Military Medical Center clinically caring for patients and teaching/training medical students and residents.
+Her education leadership roles include co-directing the GWU MFA Health Policy Fellowship and the Health Policy Scholarly Concentration Program at the School of Medicine.
+Dr. Kirilichin is also core faculty for the Residency Fellowship in Health Policy.

 janice blanchard, course faculty